d-koppenhagen/k9n.dev/blog/2020-01-angular-scully.md

 }
 ```

-To display the results we can simply use `ngFor` with the `async` pipe and list the results.
+To display the results, we can simply use `ngFor` with the `async` pipe and list the results.
 A `ScullyRoute` will give us the routing path inside the `route` key and all other markdown meta data inside their appropriate key names.
 So we can extend for example our markdown meta data block with more keys (e.g. `thumbnail: assets/thumb.jpg`) and we can access them via those (`blog.thumbnail`) in our case.
 Our `app.component.html` can look like this: